wodby/php-docs/docs/local/quick-start.md

 !!! tip "Permissions issues":
     To avoid potential problems with permissions between your host and containers please follow [these instructions](permissions.md)

-!!! tip "For macOS users":
+!!! info "For macOS users":
     Out of box Docker for Mac volumes has poor performance.
 However there are workarounds, read more [here](docker-for-mac.md)

 Feel free to adjust volumes and ports in the compose file for your convenience.